vanhoangkha/Networking-fundamentals/Day04_Intro_to_CLI.md

 ---

-When you first enter the CLI you will Mặc định be in là gì called 'User EXEC' mode.
+When you first enter the CLI you will Default be in là gì called 'User EXEC' mode.

 USER EXEC MODE:

 (Hostname) >		// Prompt looks like THIS //

 - User EXEC mode is very limited.
-- User can look at some things but can't make ANY changes to the Cấu hình.
+- User can look at some things but can't make ANY changes to the Configuration.
 - AKA 'User Mode'

 Using the 'Kích hoạt' Lệnh, in User EXEC mode, switches you to 'Privileged EXEC' mode.